barriebyron/barriebyron/README.md

 :label:  Use well-defined GitHub issues and discussions to collaborate, plan, track, and trigger documentation and content strategy tasks.

 :sparkle:  Always strive to improve products and processes.
-Share widely, like this handy collection of online [technical writing style guides](https://docs.google.com/document/d/1wAVt65UpgBJ4e_tzPCVnPHwOqYYtENuRkojDSq-7nK0/edit?usp=sharing).
+Share widely, like this handy collection of online [technical writing style guides](https://github.com/barriebyron/techcomm/blob/main/styleguide/style-guide-collection.md).

-:wave:  Use Slack, Telegram, LinkedIn, Twitter, Discord, and just about any tool that makes sense to keep in touch and build relationships with colleagues, community members, and documentarians near and far.
+:wave:  Use Slack, Telegram, LinkedIn, Twitter, Discord, Signal, and just about any tool that makes sense to keep in touch and build relationships with colleagues, community members, and documentarians near and far.

 :pushpin:  Manage knowledge, collaborate for the greater good, and share ideas.